 He earned his bachelor’s degree in physical education from Ohio State in 1997 and completed a master’s in geography at Murray State in 2009.

 After college, England ran professionally and trained full-time for the Olympic Trials.
 As a professional runner, he was nationally ranked and competed in distances from the mile to the marathon in elite races all across the United States and around the world.
 In 2006, he won a USA Track & Field (USATF) national title.

 He has earned USATF Level II and Level I coaching certifications.

 England served three years on active duty in the U.S. Army.
-During his military service, he competed on the Army World Class Athletic Program cross country and track and field teams and was a member of the Army World Class Athlete Program (WCAP), representing the U.S. Armed Forces in competitions around the world.
+During his military service, he competed on the All-Army cross country and track and field teams and was a member of the Army World Class Athlete Program (WCAP), representing the U.S. Armed Forces in competitions around the world.

-A native of Springfield, Ohio, England and his wife Miriam have a son, Ewan, age 5, and a daugher, Nola, age 2.
+A native of Springfield, Ohio, England and his wife Miriam have a son, Ewan, and a daughter, Nola.